 Entry may also be made during new construction.
-One of the most difficult confined space entries to control is that of unauthorized entry, especially when there are large numbers of workers and trades involved, such as welders, painters, electricians, and safety monitors.
+One of the most difficult confined space entries to control is unauthorized entry, especially when large numbers of workers and trades are involved, such as welders, painters, electricians, and safety monitors.

-A final and most important reason for entry would be emergency rescue.
-This, and all other reasons for entry, must be well planned before initial entry is made and the hazards must be thoroughly reviewed.
-Since deaths in confined spaces often occur because the atmosphere is oxygen deficient or toxic, confined spaces should be tested prior to entry and continually monitored.
-More than 60% percent of confined space fatalities occur among would-be rescuers; therefore, a well-designed and properly executed rescue plan is a must.
+A final and most important reason for entry would be an emergency rescue.
+Before the initial entry is made, all reasons for entry must be well planned, and workers must review the hazards thoroughly.
+Since deaths in confined spaces often occur because the atmosphere is oxygen-deficient or toxic, confined spaces should be tested before entry and continually monitored.
+More than 60% percent of confined space fatalities occur among would-be rescuers; therefore, a well-designed and properly executed rescue plan is necessary.

 Fatalities can occur when the rescuers:

-It is important to know that the period of time for successful rescue is very limited.
+It is essential to know that the period of time for successful rescue is very limited.
 Otherwise, a rescue attempt will become body retrieval.
-After only four minutes without oxygen, it is very likely a worker will experience asphyxiation, which may result in brain damage or death.
+After only four minutes without oxygen, a worker will experience asphyxiation, which may result in brain damage or death.